kgeorgak/users_template/README.md

 ```

 The above can be combined to give the desired result.

-The attributes for the user LWRP (used in the recipe) and can be set in the data bag are:
+The attributes for the user LWRP (used in the recipe) that can be set in the data bag are:
 ```
 uid
 home